release-engineering/iib/README.md

 * `IIB_MESSAGING_URLS` - a list of AMQP(S) URLs to use when connecting to the AMQP 1.0 broker.
 This must be set if messaging is enabled.

+If you wish to configure AWS S3 bucket for storing artifact files, the following **environment variables** must be set along with `IIB_AWS_S3_BUCKET_NAME` config variable:

+* `AWS_ACCESS_KEY_ID` - the secret access key ID used to access the AWS S3 bucket.
+* `AWS_SECRET_ACCESS_KEY` - the secret access key used to access the AWS S3 bucket.
+* `AWS_DEFAULT_REGION` - the default region of the AWS S3 bucket

+More info on these environment variables can be found in the [AWS User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)

 ## Configuring the Worker(s)

 To configure an IIB Celery worker, create a Python file at `/etc/iib/celery.py`.
 The location